jtkovacs/jtkovacs.github.io/REFS/DBMS.md

 ## Microsoft SQL Server

-- Data types
-- CTE
-- Installing logs and data on different drives gives a performance boost

 ### SQL Server Configuration Manager

 Shows every instance of a SQL Server product on a machine; lets you restart a process and enable protocols for communication between client & server.